-Melissa L. is our current Adoption/Medical Coordinator.
+Melissa is our current Adoption/Medical Coordinator and a Board Member.
 She has been involved in animal welfare and veterinary medicine for 10+ years.
-She lives with her boyfriend in Tucson Arizona and together they share a dog and 3 cats.
+She lives with her boyfriend in Tucson Arizona with their pets.
 She specializes in caring for the tiniest, sickest felines, as well as having experience with special needs cats/kittens.
 Melissa loves helping our foster families learn critical skills such as giving medications, administration of fluids and even tube feeding.

-Cortney is one of our founding members and has been fostering for over 15 years.
+Cortney is one of our Board members and has been fostering for over 15 years.
 She has focused on fostering cats and dogs but has also fostered other animals.
 She has been a dog trainer for over 15 years as well and works with adopters and rescue groups on dog training.
 Cortney specializes in handicapped animals, but also fosters several others.
-She has a personal cat who was born with no front legs, 4 large breed dogs, and horses!
+She has 2 personal cats who were both born with no front legs, several large breed dogs, horses, and more on her farm!

-Kim fosters for SACR and publishes our newsletter.
+Kim fosters for SACR and sits on our Board of Directors.
 Kim’s first kitten rescue was during her teen years when someone threw a kitten out of a car window.
 That incident left an indelible mark on her heart.
-Kim is married with 4 grown children, 4 dogs, 1 foster-fail kitten (the kids took all their cats with them, so they really needed another one!) and rotating foster kittens.
+Kim is married with 4 grown children, 4 dogs, 2 foster-fail kittens (the kids took all their cats with them, so they really needed more!)
 When not in Oro Valley, you’ll find Kim & her hubby traveling the country in an RV filled with their pets & fosters.

 A mother/daughter team.
 Our family moved to Tucson from Los Angeles a year & a half ago.
 In LA we worked heavily with Los Angeles Guinea Pig Rescue, the largest piggy rescue in the U.S. We fostered the unsocialized, underweight and the pregnant mamas.
 Karissa was the youngest (at age 8 to be allowed to volunteer.)
 When we moved to AZ, we really wanted to get involved with the community through local rescue.
 Unfortunately, Tucson does not have a piggy rescue, so we decided to turn our attention to one of our other loves, KITTENS!!
 We have been fosters with SACR since launching this year.
 We have many personal animals of our own, which we attribute to well rounded, socialized, loving kittens.
 Fostering is a great way for my daughter & I to work together.
 Not to mention how great it feels to know you saved a life and helped an animal find their fur-ever family!